-- Hold abusers accountable for their actions.
+- Hold abusers accountable for their actions

-- End the re-victimization of women and children by systemic policies and practices;
+- End the re-victimization of women and children by systemic policies and practices

-- Prevent violence against women and children.
+- Prevent violence against women and children

 With training and support from VOW, survivors organize to improve policies and practices that affect battered women.
-VOW members document system failures, give testimony, meet with principal decision-makers and develop recommendations for change.
+Survivor’s document system failures, give testimony, meet with principal decision-makers and develop recommendations for change.
 Through VOW, survivors discover that they have a powerful voice which can influence the response to domestic violence in New York City.